oroinc/OroHealthCheckBundle/README.md

 OroHealthCheckBundle
 ====================

-OroHealthCheckBundle implements a set of health checks for Oro Platform.
+OroHealthCheckBundle implements a set of health checks for applications built on OroPlatform.
 Based on the [Liip Monitor Bundle](https://github.com/liip/LiipMonitorBundle), it provides a way to perform the checks using the same configuration and environment that the application uses.